-Use of engine oil with only ACEA A1/B1 or only A5/B5 quality is prohibited, since it can cause longterm engine damage under certain operating conditions.
-Select the appropriate engine oil based on its quality and on the minimum ambient temperature ⇔ 140.
+Use of engine oil with only ACEA A1/B1 or only A5/B5 quality is explicitly prohibited, since it can cause long-term engine damage under certain operating conditions.

 Additional engine oil additives

 The use of additional engine oil additives could cause damage and invalidate the warranty.